 Once a dock or pier gets marked or identified as a good place to roost, overwintering birds like seagulls will keep coming back.
-There are a range of repellents like SCARE BALLOONS or BIRD SPIKES that can be set up on the dock they would avoid.
-But it would require a lot of coverage and make the dock hard to use for everyone else.

 The easy solution is to set up our SOUND REPELLER.
 This device can be powered by electricity or batteries and sends out a harmless ultra sound seagulls do not like.
 We’ve helped people use it for a range of nuisance birds like ducks on a dock, geese in the yard or starlings hanging out in the yard.